Tongariro Double Circuit - Part 2 - Round the Mountain

 The 3km road section that came up really made us question our determination.
 We had thought it would at least be mostly flat, but we learned that it was called "Mountain Road" for a reason - it climbed up the mountain pretty steeply.
 Of course there also was no shade, so it also felt like the hottets part of the days walk.
 Luckily it was "only" 3km and after less than an hour we finally saw another green DOC sign marking the entrance to the track down to Mangaturuturu Hut.
 And that track made it all worth it again.

 It lead over old volcanic lava flows once again, by some beautiful rockfalls called "the Cascades" and then down a steep descent that was more climbing than walking down into the valley.
+On the way we also had a pretty special experience as we saw a spider weaving a cocoon around the prey it had caught.
+Faszinating!

 The bit in between Mangaturuturu Hut and Whakapapaiti Hut dragged on for quite some time when we started in the morning.
 Not only was the way constantly going up and down over ridges and through valleys, which is always tiring, but it was also the most eroded and washed out part of the trail.
 Here the DOC hadn't put up boardwalks yet, so we instead struggled through sections deeply cut into the soft, muddy ground and got our shoes and legs dirty in the process.